bensonchoyintuitas/intuitas_knowledgebase/docs/modelling_standards_and_conventions.md

 **Catalogs:**

 - Catalogs represent domain-level scope (e.g., `engineering__dev`, `corporate__dev`)
-- May optionally include data stage, zone, or subdomain in the catalog name depending on desired granularity for access and sharing controls
+- May optionally include zone, layer, or subdomain in the catalog name depending on desired granularity for access and sharing controls
 - Naming is lowercase, underscore-separated, and meaningful
 - Pattern: `{domain}{__env}` (e.g., `corporate__dev`)